xumj2021/xumj2021.github.io/content/post/Connect To WRDS via Python.md

 ## Motivation

-The WRDS-SAS Studio cloud seems to be suspended soon.
+The WRDS-SAS Studio seems to be suspended soon.
 As a big fan of this cloud platform, I have to find something alternative to make my data extraction from WRDS replicable.
-Compiled from a series of WRDS guidances (you can find them in the reference), this blog will introduce how to connect WRDS cloud via Python.
-Though providing no additional information, this blog helps you quickly establish your python-wrds workflow without checking various manuals.
+Compiled from a series of WRDS guidances (you can find them in the **Reference** part), this blog will introduce how to exploit WRDS cloud via Python.

+The biggest advantage of WRDS Cloud is that you don't have to download everything to your computer but just deal with the massive data using the computing source of WRDS Cloud.
+Following this blog, one can quickly establish a python-wrds cloud workflow without checking various manuals.

 <center>
     <img style="border-radius: 0.3125em;